The Immediate Response

 You may find it helpful for the following actions to form part of your immediate response:

-- Stick to the facts and communicate these using clear language (especially for younger children) and ensure that the message is consistent (one person may be asked to deliver the news).
+- Communicating to children/young people: stick to the facts and communicate these using clear language (especially for younger children) and ensure that the message is consistent (one person may be asked to deliver the news).
 You'll find examples of how to communicate this for Primary by clicking here and for Secondary by clicking here.

-- Prayer: join together in a simple prayer, something familiar and not too long ( Our Father, Eternal Rest, Sign of Peace) You may wish to accompany this with an action - the lighting of a candle, bringing forward of a flower, for example.
-You may wish to use the Short Time of Prayer below.
+- Prayer: join together in a simple prayer, something familiar and not too long ( Our Father, Eternal Rest, Sign of Peace).

-- Communication with the family specifically (inc. existing family within the school)
+- Communication with the family- specifically relatives within the school.

 - A letter to inform parents of what has happened (template below)